danielg4267/dev/Classwork/ExportPPM/Readme.md

 The assignment details are included in a separate markdown file.
 The assignment was essentially to use some prebuilt data structures for pixel data and learn about some of the more fine-grained details of displaying images, particularly triangles, given a screen with coordinates.
 It is the most basic you can get with computer graphics.

-Everything in "main.cpp" and the exported .ppm file is my own.
+Everything in "main.cpp" under DrawLine() and the exported .ppm file is my own.
 Otherwise, it was included by my professor, Mike Shah.

 ## Why Include This?